-If Paribus notices the price went down on the toaster you bought, it alerts you and contacts Amazon on your behalf.
+If Paribus notices the price went down on the toaster you bought, it alerts you and contacts Walmart (or of the other participating retailers) on your behalf.

-To uphold its price guarantee, Amazon refunds the $5 difference to your original method of payment — so you’ve earned money without lifting a finger.
+To uphold its price guarantee, Walmart refunds the $5 difference to your original method of payment — so you’ve earned money without lifting a finger.

 For its role in the refund, Paribus charges a 25% commission, billed to your credit card at the end of each month.